 Section 4.1.
 GENERAL POWERS.
-The Executive Committee shall serve as and have all of the rights and obligations of the Board of Directors pursuant to the Delaware General Corporation Law (“DGCL”) and shall be a policy-making and planning body and shall manage, direct, control and administer the property, affairs and business of MTEA.
+The Executive Committee shall serve as and have all of the rights and obligations of the Board of Directors pursuant to the Delaware General Corporation Law (“DGCL”), shall be a policymaking and planning body, and shall manage, direct, control and administer the property, affairs and business of MTEA.
 The Executive Committee shall establish and enforce all requirements for membership, including dues and removal procedures.

 Section 4.2.
 COMPOSITION.
-The Executive Committee shall consist of the President, Immediate Past President, Vice-President for Conferences, Vice-President for Membership, Vice-President for International Representatives, Lead Diversity Officer, Treasurer, Secretary, Director of Communications, Director of Marketing, MTEA Journal Editor-in-Chief, the Regional Directors, and the At-Large Members, as detailed in Article 5 (each, an “Officer” and together, “Officers”).
-One can become a member of the Executive Committee by being elected as an Officer (President or Vice-Presidents), or by being appointed as an Officer by the President.
+The Executive Committee shall consist of the President, Immediate Past President, Vice-President for Conferences, Vice-President for Membership, Vice-President for International Representatives, Vice-President of Diversity, Equity, and Inclusion, Treasurer, Secretary, Director of Communications, Director of Marketing, MTEA Journal Editor-in-Chief, the Regional Directors, and the At-Large Members, as detailed in Article 5 (each, an “Officer” and together, “Officers”).

-4.4.1.
-All elected/appointed Officers shall serve for a term that spans three (3) years, beginning at the conclusion of the Annual Conference in which they are elected/appointed, and each Officer shall serve until the Officer’s successor has been selected and qualified or the Officer’s earlier death, resignation or removal.
+4.5.1.
+All Officers shall serve for terms of three (3) years, beginning at the conclusion of the Annual Conference in which they are elected or appointed, and serving until the Officer’s successor has been selected and qualified or the Officer’s earlier death, resignation, or removal.

-Section 4.6.
+Section 4.7.
 MEETINGS.
-The Executive Committee shall hold at least one (1) regular meeting each year.
-That meeting shall be held immediately before or after the Annual Conference, as defined in Section 6.1, below.
+The Executive Committee shall hold quarterly meetings for a total of at least four (4) regular meetings each year.
+These meetings shall be held immediately before or after the Annual Conference, as defined in Section 6.1 below.
 Additional meetings of the Executive Committee may be called by the President or by any two (2) members of the Executive Committee.
-Persons calling the meeting may set the time and place for the meeting.
+Persons calling the meeting may set the time and place for the meeting, including virtual meeting options.
+Officers of the Executive Committee are expected to attend sixty percent (60%) of the meetings in a calendar year or may be removed from the Executive Committee as set forth in Section 4.9.
 Fifty percent plus one (50% +1) of the Executive Committee shall constitute a quorum.